 Truckers average well over a hundred thousand miles a year of driving.
 What is different for the professional driver in terms of TIME is that even off-duty time is logged.
 In other words, what they are doing when they are not driving including not even working has to be documented.
 Think about it, if the truck driver wakes up at 7:00 am works all day in their yard around the house, and jumps in the truck at 9:00 pm to start work, haven’t they physically worked all day already?

 The “hours of service” rules require trucker drivers to document of all their time on and off duty.
 Truckers must log (keep track) hours of sleep, rest, loading, unloading, driving, stopping, inspecting, fueling, and eating.
-Truckers hours of service must be strictly followed to make sure truck drivers on the road are well rested and attentive.
+Truckers hours of service must be strictly followed to make sure truck drivers on the road are well-rested and attentive.

-Was Drugs and Alcohol Involved in the Crash?
+Were Drugs and Alcohol Involved in the Crash?

 In any accident, you have to look at whether the driver was under the influence of any drug (legal or illegal) that could impact alertness and the driver’s ability to react to foreseeable circumstances.